Overview of Eyeview Services

 Our systems are likewise designed to respect these choices transmitted by your Android device.

 We take measures to protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data we collect and store.
 These include internal reviews of our data collection, storage, and processing practices and security measures.
-Our servers are protected by firewalls and are physically located in secure data facilities to further increase security.
 Of course, no security system is perfect.
 While we have taken measures to safeguard against the unauthorized access to, or alteration of, data we collect and store, we cannot guarantee that it will not be disclosed or accessed inadvertently or through the unauthorized acts of others.

 Eyeview retains anonymous user information it uses for its advertising services for no more than two years, after which the information is deleted.
 Except as permitted by law, we may aggregate anonymous user information (e.g., to create group-level data), which we may keep for an indefinite period.